 Of course you can make this entirely your own with Smash’s seemingly unlimited options to customize your game.
 By allowing certain items or adjusting the game’s options, you can create new rules and expand upon the ones given above.

-There been seven WarioWare games over the years (including the most recent Game & Wario), but Smooth Moves for the Wii is the perfect foundation for a super fun drinking game.
+There have been seven WarioWare games over the years, but Smooth Moves for the Wii is the perfect foundation for a super fun drinking game.

 - The remote is passed along after the completion of each minigame.

 - After each minigame you do, take a drink.